nfdi4plants/nfdi4plants.github.io/src/content/events/2023-07-17_rptu-summer-school-on-rdm.md

 will take place in the week from
 **July 17th to 21th**

 and will include a mix of lectures, workshops, and hands-on exercises.
 You can expect to learn from experts in the field and connect with colleagues from various disciplines.
 A preliminary program will be made available to registered participants in the very near future.
-The number of participants is limited on account of the space available, thus we kindly ask you to register at your earliest convenience but no later than **May 31, 2023** via [this](https://forms.office.com/e/SpERRjQGSv) form.
+The number of participants is limited on account of the space available, thus we kindly ask you to register at your earliest convenience but no later than **July 17, 2023** via [this](https://forms.office.com/e/SpERRjQGSv) form.

 We will send you further information in early June.